by Jean-Paul Cortes

-Here's the thing, with the growing popularity in coaching, so many schools have opened in the last few years that you may find yourself pulling your hair out just even before you find out if being a coach is for you.
+Here's the thing, with the growing popularity in coaching, SO many schools have opened in the last few years that you may find yourself pulling your hair out just even before you find out if being a coach is for you.

-Some schools will cost upwards of $3,000 or more for a professional coaching degree, others might be relatively inexpensive, at around $100 or so.
+Some schools will slap you by charging $3,000 or more for a "professional" coaching degree, others might be relatively inexpensive, at around $100 or so.
 It sort of makes you ask, what's the difference?

-Keep in mind that price doesn't necessarily imply a better quality of education.
+Because, keep in mind, that price doesn't necessarily imply a better quality of education.
 What should matter to you is the content that you'll be receiving, how the courses are structured, how the material is taught and presented, what support you'll receive from the faculty and from your peers, access to materials and the possibility of being able to network, things like that are important if you want to get the most bang for your buck.

 Coaching has gone mainstream, there's a lot of research that tells us that coaching works.
 It's also been around for quite some time now, so we pretty much know what works and what doesn't.